NHSDigital/software-engineering-quality-framework/principles.md

 **Give and receive feedback.** Give with honesty and respect; receive gratefully.

-**Encourage healthy conflict.** e.g. three amigos analysis and elaboration, functionality/quality priority competition, collaborative design.
+**Encourage healthy debate.** e.g. collaborative analysis and elaboration with the right people involved to examine a change from all angles, functionality/quality priority competition, collaborative design.

 **Foster a growth mindset.** Invest in learning and individual development.